Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport Capacity in Interacting Models

 In this section, we briefly review the current understanding of many-body resonances (MBRs) in the literature and establish the relationship between MBRs and the CTRs identified in this work.
 We then explain how the results in this section fit into the current accepted picture of MBRs.

-The general definition of a many-body resonance of range $r$ is a pair of eigenstates that are an orthogonal superposition of two or more LIOM configurations which differ in a spatial region of range $r$.
-The consequence of this is that if the system evolves under quench dynamics starting from one of the LIOM configurations, then the system can tunnel to the other LIOM configuration.
-If one assumes the simple LIOM model with no resonances at some given disorder landscape, MBRs unavoidably arise as one adiabatically varies this landscape, which induces forbidden level crossings between LIOM configurations~\cite{kjall_many-body_2018,villalonga_eigenstates_2020,garratt_local_2021}.
-We note that in thermodynamically large systems, a given eigenstate in an MBL phase can plausibly be involved with many such resonances, and we can view a single pair of states discussed above (and often used below) as a building block in such a broader picture~\cite{garratt_local_2021}.
+The simplest form of a many-body resonance of range $r$ is an (approximately) equal-weight superposition of two or more LIOM configurations which differ in a spatial region of range $r$---a pair of eigenstates that are cat-like states.
+The consequence of the presence of these types of simple many-body resonances is that if the system evolves under quench dynamics starting from one of the LIOM configurations, then the system can time evolve to the other LIOM configuration.
+If one assumes the simple LIOM model with no resonances at some given disorder landscape, MBRs between such LIOM configurations unavoidably arise as one adiabatically varies the disorder, which induces forbidden level crossings between LIOM configurations~\cite{kjall_many-body_2018,villalonga_eigenstates_2020,garratt_local_2021}.
+We note that in thermodynamically large systems, a given eigenstate in an MBL phase can plausibly be involved with many such simple resonances, and we can view a single pair of states discussed above (and often used below) as a building block in such a broader picture~\cite{garratt_local_2021}.
 This is consistent with MBL as long as in a given eigenstate, the spatial density of resonances is low enough that the whole state is approximately a tensor product of such sufficiently isolated local resonances, i.e., that the resonances are not so spatially dense such that they begin to overlap~\cite{garratt_local_2021, crowley_constructive_2022}.
 The CTC quantity specifically detects resonances that move charges across $i_0$, and therefore probes local resonances in a specific region of the chain.

 This general definition of MBRs encompasses CTRs as defined in this work.
 As we saw in Sec.~\ref{sec:ctc_model}, a CTR also arises from forbidden level crossings that occur when one turns on the interaction strength.
 Specifically, a charge transport resonance of $m$ particles is simply an MBR of range $r$ with $r\geq 2 m$, and between the two product states, charge $m$ is transferred across the cut $i_0$.
 On the other hand, not all long-ranged MBRs are necessarily CTRs that transfer charge.
 For example, an MBR between the product states $|001100\rangle$ and $|010010\rangle$ is an MBR of range $r=4$, but would be a CTR of 0 particles, since no net charge was moved across the cut.
 In some sense, CTRs can be thought of as categorizing MBRs in terms of the charge transfer across the cut $i_0$.